-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the fiscal year ended December 31, 2021

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from:

-Commission File Number: 1-37649

-MINIM, INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction

-of incorporation or organization)

-848 Elm Street, Manchester, New Hampshire 03101 (Address of Principal Executive Office) (Zip Code)

-(617) 423-1072 (Registrant's telephone number, including area code)

-Securities Registered Pursuant to Section 12 (b) of the Act:

-Title of Each Class Common Stock, \$0.01 par value Trading Symbol MINM Name of Exchange on which Registered The Nasdaq Capital Market

-Securities Registered Pursuant to Section 12 (g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act.
-Yes 🗆 No 🖾

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company \boxtimes

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The aggregate market value of the common stock, \$0.01 par value, of the registrant held by non-affiliates of the registrant as of June 30, 2021, based upon the last sale price of such stock on that date as reported by the OTCQB Venture Market, was \$51,367,496.
-On July 7, 2021, the Company ceased trading on the OTCQB Venture Market and commenced trading on The Nasdaq Capital Market under the ticker symbol "MINM."

-The number of shares outstanding of the registrant's common stock, \$0.01 par value, as of August 19, 2022 was 46,504,232 shares.

-DOCUMENTS INCORPORATED BY REFERENCE

-Certain parts of Item 1 of Part 1, certain parts of Part 5, and Items 10, 11, 12, 13 and 14 of Part III of this Form 10-K/A incorporate information by reference from the definitive proxy statement for our 2022 annual meeting of stockholders.
-The definitive proxy statement was filed on May 5, 2022.
-Except with respect to the information specifically incorporated by reference in this Form 10-K/A, the Proxy Statement is not deemed to be filed as part hereof.

-04-2621506 (I.R.S.
-Employer Identification No.)
+OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2021 or ☐ TRANSITION REPORT PURSUANT TO SECTION 1.
+3 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the transition p period from: to Со mmission File Number: 1-37649 MINIM, INC. (Exact nam te of registrant as specified in its charter) Delaware 04-2621506 (State or other jurisdiction on (I.R.S.
+Employer of incorporation or organize ation) Identification No.) eet, Manchester, New Hampshire 03101 f Principal Executive Office) (Zip Code) (Registrant) (617) 423-1072 s telephone number, including area code) Securities Regi stered Pursuant to Section 12 (b) of the Act: Title of Each Class Trading Symbol Name of Exchange on which Registered Common Stock, \$0.01 par value MINM The Nasdaq Capital Market Securities Register red Pursuant to Section 12 (g) of the Act: None Indicate by check mark if the registrant is a well-known own seasoned issuer, as d efined in Rule 405 of the Securities Act.
+Yes \square No Indicate by check mark if the registrant is not require ed to file reports pursuant to Section 13 or 15(d) of the Exchange Act.
+Yes] No ⊠ Indicate by check mark whether the registrant: (1) h such shorter period that the registrant was required to file such es Exchange Act of 1934 during the preceding 12 months (or for 0 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has s months (or for such shorter period that the registrant was req pursuant to Rule 405 of Regulation S-T during the preceding 12 Indicate by check mark whether the registrant is a definitions of "large accelerated filer," "accelerated filer," "s er reporting company, or an emerging growth company.
+See the of the Exchange Act.
+(Check one): Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company ⊠ Emerging growth company If an emerging growth company, indicate by check standards provided pursuant to Section 13(a) of the Exchange as elected not to use the extended transition period od for complying with any new or revised financial accounting Indicate by check mark whether the registrant has Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b • · · fectiveness of its internal control over financial reporting under • • • • • • • • • • • • • • • • • • • • ,, , рот. 🗆 Indicate by check mark whether the registrant is a sl - of June 30, 2021, based upon the last sale price of such stock or Venture Market and commenced trading on The Nasdaq Capita The number of shares outstanding of the registrant's s common stock, \$0.01 pa r value, as of August 19, 2022 was 46,504,232 shar res.
+DOCUMENT S INCORPORATED BY REFERENCE rmation by reference from the definitive proxy statement for our specifically incorporated by reference in this Form 10-K/A, the